- 1 What Makes a Quality RV Sewage Hose?

 There are a few options to choose from that make the waste disposal process comfortable and clean.
 In this article, we will cover all the vital aspects of picking the best RV sewer hose.
 It will help make your journey comfortable and carefree the whole way.

 5 Minute RV Waste Tank Removal Check List

-We will also provide a quick to-do list of how to empty your tanks in under 5 minutes (providing you have a proper modern sewer hose) and be ready to hit the road again.
-While purchasing a sewer drainage hose may not seem like an interesting or pleasant task, you will be glad you spent a bit of time and money purchasing the proper one for you.
+We will also provide a quick to-do list of how to empty your tanks in under 5 minutes.
+Providing you have a proper modern sewer hose, that is.
+Purchasing sewer hoses may not seem like an interesting or pleasant task.
+But you will be glad you spent the time and money purchasing the proper one for you.

-Regardless of size, the RV allows many joys of civilisation and daily comfort from almost anywhere.
-A full-size bed, a pleasant enclosed space with controlled atmosphere, kitchen, shower, and of course, a private toilet.
+Regardless of size, the RV allows a break from civilization while bringing the daily comforts of home with you.
+A full-size bed, a pleasant enclosed space with a controlled atmosphere, kitchen, shower, and of course, a private toilet.
 However, all of this comfort comes with a few necessary operations that an RV operator must perform to keep operational.

-One of these tasks involves regular emptying of water holding tanks.
-Most RV’s use separate waste water storage systems for sink & bathroom waste water and toilet sewage.
-These are usually called “grey tank” and “black tank” respectively.
-Modern RV’s have special sensors indicating how full each of them are.
+One of these tasks involves regular emptying of waste holding tanks.
+Most RV’s use separate wastewater storage systems for sink & bathroom wastewater and toilet sewage.
+These are usually called “grey tank” and “black tank,” respectively.
+Modern RV’s have special sensors indicating how full each of them is.

 What Makes a Quality RV Sewage Hose?

 Although draining water tanks might seem a mundane task, there are a few key qualities your RV sewer hose must have to make this operation spotless:

 A heavy-duty RV sewer hose is designed to endure multiple uses and must remain perfectly sealed during all that time.
 RV’s are famous for rarely staying in one place for over 2 weeks during the season.
 This means that your sewer hose will go through multiple compression/extraction cycles for each use and storage.